AmbientServices/AmbientServices/README.md

 Progress tracking should never affect control flow or results, except in the event of a cancellation, in which case there are no functional results.
 Naturally both consumers and services should avoid any usage or implementation to the contrary.

 ### Helpers
+The `AmbientProgressService` static class provides easy access to the local and global `IAmbientProgress`.
-The only helper class here is `AmbientCancellationTokenSource`, which is a superset of the framework's `CancellationTokenSource` that can raise cancellation using an ambient clock.
+The `AmbientCancellationTokenSource` class is a superset of the framework's `CancellationTokenSource` that can raise cancellation using an ambient clock.

 ### Settings
 There are no settings for this service.